FuryanRasta/furya/docs/proto/proto-docs.md

-<a name="confio.twasm.v1beta1.TgradeContractDetails"></a>
+<a name="confio.twasm.v1beta1.FuryaContractDetails"></a>

-### TgradeContractDetails
+### FuryaContractDetails
-TgradeContractDetails is a custom extension to the wasmd ContractInfo
+FuryaContractDetails is a custom extension to the wasmd ContractInfo

 | Field | Type | Label | Description |